pglogical is the next generation replication system for PostgreSQL

 Need more help?

 Want to know even more?
 Need some help to implement pglogical?
 As the developers we're probably the best people in the world to help you get up and running with pglogical.
-We have consultants available to provide assistance, plus our unique 24/7subscription service also covers pglogical.
+We have consultants available to provide assistance, plus our unique 24/7 Production Support subscription service also covers pglogical.

 Complete the contact form below and we'll be in touch.